the0hdDev/abeams-engine/docs/COMPILING.md

-# Building and Running Beams with Docker
+# Building and Running ABeams with Docker

-This document describes how to compile and run the Beams Engine using Docker.
+This document describes how to compile and run the ABeams-Engine using Docker.

 ## Requirements